Functional Mixed Membership Models: Case Studies

 As stated earlier in this section, one may be tempted to use the FPCs as allocation parameters.
 Figure \ref{fig:FPCA_Sig_Ratio} shows the first two FPCs, colored by the allocation parameters found by the functional mixed membership model in Section 4.3.
-We can see that the first and the relatively strong correlation with the allocation to feature 2 found in the functional mixed membership model.
-However, we can see that the allocations cannot completely be explained by the first FPC.
+We can see that the first principal component has a relatively strong correlation with the allocation to feature 2 found in the functional mixed membership model.
+However, we can see that the allocations cannot be completely explained by the first FPC.
 For example, one subject has a mean allocation of 0.97 to the second feature (FPC1=0.030, FPC2=0.156) and another subject has a mean allocation of 0.18 to the second feature (FPC1=0.048, FPC2 = -0.110).
-Thus we can see that while the FPCs are correlated to the estimated allocations, we cannot recover the allocations directly through the first FPC or even the second FPC.
-Moreover, estimates of the feature specific covariance surfaces, like the ones found in Figure \ref{fig:real_1_cov}, are unobtainable using functional feature allocation models.
+Thus, we can see that while the FPCs are correlated to the estimated allocations, we cannot recover the allocations directly through the first FPC or even the second FPC.
+Moreover, estimates of the feature-specific covariance surfaces, like the ones found in Figure \ref{fig:real_1_cov}, are unobtainable using functional feature allocation models.